saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 <img src="/oh.gif" alt="pdf metadata" width="800" height="300" />

-I've always wanted to use that gif... thanks [André](https://x.com/0xacb/status/1954674644524707894).
+I always wanted to use that gif... thanks [André](https://x.com/0xacb/status/1954674644524707894).

 And just like that I successfully exfiltrated an internal filesystem from the AWS instance.
-Great, let's try something more sensitive `/etc/passwd`:
+Great, let's try reading something more sensitive `/etc/passwd`:

 No luck...
 The call to my collaborator was empty.
 I tried with different files but still nothing was returned to my collaborator instance...
 OK, until this point I'd read a ton of writeups about XXE on Java applications and I knew I was facing the line termination (multiline files) restriction, so only single line files could be read out.